+Text

-Text • Shows HTML text on the dashboard.
+Shows HTML text on the dashboard.

+The Text gadget is planned for deprecation in upcoming releases.
+To find out about the deprecation, check Jira Software release

 This gadget is available if a Jira admin has enabled it.
-By default, yhe gadget is disabled because it causes a potential security risk.
+By default, the gadget is disabled because it causes a potential security risk.
 The gadget may contain arbitrary HTML which potentially may make your Jira system vulnerable to XSS attacks.

-To enable the gadget: 1.
-Go to Administration > Manage apps.
-2. In the left panel, select Manage apps to view the apps installed on the Jira site.
-3. In the dropdown list, select System.
-4. Find and select Atlassian Jira - Plugins - Gadgets Plugin.
-5. Find the Text module and select Enable.
+To enable the gadget:

+- 1. Go to Administration > Manage apps.

+- 2. In the left panel, select Manage apps to view the apps installed on the Jira site.

+- 3. In the dropdown list, select System.

+- 4. Find and select Atlassian Jira Plugins Gadgets Plugin.

+- 5. Find the Text module and select Enable.

 If you can't enable the gadget, contact Atlassian Support for assistance.

+Bamboo gadgets

+Bamboo Charts

-Bamboo g gadge ts Bamboo Charts • Shows Bamboo plan statistics in your dashboard.
+Shows Bamboo plan statistics in your dashboard.

 If you want to add the gadget to the dashboard, a Jira admin should con figure the Bamboo plugin on a Jira server.
 If you have multiple Bamboo servers added in Jira, only one Bamboo Charts gadget will be available per server.

-When you add the gadget to the Jira dashboard, you may see the following message: The website (container) you have placed this gadget on is unauthorized.
-Please contact your system administrator to have it approved.
-To fix this, you should configure the Bamboo site to allow Jira to draw information from it via gadgets on the dashboard.
-To do this, the Jira admin should first define the Jira site as an OAuth consumer in Bamboo.
-Then, you should perform a once-off authentication so that the gadget displays correctly.
-Bamboo Plan Summar y Chart Shows a graphical summary of a Bamboo build plan.
-If you want to add the gadget to the dashboard, a Jira admin should con figure the Bamboo plugin on the Jira server.
-If you have multiple Bamboo servers added in Jira, only one Bamboo Plan Summary Chart gadget will be available per server.
-When you add the gadget to the Jira dashboard, you may see the following message: The website (container) you have placed this gadget on is unauthorized.
+When you add the gadget to the Jira dashboard, you may see the following message:

+The website (container) you have placed this gadget on is unauthorized.
 Please contact your system administrator to have it approved.

 To fix this, you should configure the Bamboo site to allow Jira to draw information from it via gadgets on the dashboard.

 To do this, the Jira admin should first define the Jira site as an OAuth consumer in Bamboo.
 Then, you should perform a once-off authentication so that the gadget displays correctly.